What if we told you that growing your online business has more to do with order fulfillment than your product or price?

 It costs you more to ship orders than to prepare orders.
 To get your CFO’s attention (in a good way), cut your parcel shipping costs.

 There are more than 7.7 billion people globally and just 4% of them live in the US, which means that a huge global market awaits your online business.
-In 2021, retail eCommerce sales were about $4.9 trillion, worldwide.
-That figure is expected to grow to $7.4 trillion by 2025, according to Statista, and eTailers want their share of that growth.
+Retail eCommerce sales are expected to grow to $7.4 trillion by 2025, according to Statista, and eTailers want their share of that growth.

 Fortunately, international parcel shipping companies can offer a variety of service options based on your shipping priorities.
 Determining which solution makes sense is often based on volume – are you planning to ship 10 or 10,000 packages a month?